jarettrude/buttonboard/README.md

 # buttonboard

-An interactive sound board that integrates lightshowpi to make LED dance to music.
+An interactive sound board that integrates lightshowpi to make LEDs dance to music.

 ## Install Instructions